 Naïve Cynicism

-For instance, during planning, a team member who proposes a cautious approach might be seen as trying to avoid work, rather than genuinely concerned about the project’s feasibility.
+During planning, a team member who proposes a cautious approach might be seen as trying to avoid work, rather than genuinely concerned about the project’s feasibility.
 Similarly, when a team celebrates success, naive cynicism might lead some to believe certain members are taking undue credit or exaggerating their contributions.

 In critiques, naive cynicism can cause team members to dismiss constructive criticism.
 They might interpret it as jealousy or sabotage, rather than as an effort to help them improve.